Making changes to your services

 Residents and organisations (on behalf of residents) can apply for this by sending an email to the RSS team with the person’s contact information and details about their situation.
 The team will then contact the resident to issue a voucher for groceries/fuel as necessary.

-In case you’ve not seen it, there is a growing amount of information about staying safe and ensuring the safety of others whilst volunteering.
+There is lots of information about staying safe and ensuring the safety of others whilst volunteering.

 - Government and NHS tips on safe volunteering: Government Guidance on how to help safely can be found on this page: Coronavirus: How to help safely